RussBaz/WebFrame/README.md

 // Moreover, you do not have to use convinience indexed properties named after their methods
 // You can provide a method directly
-// You must provide a TaskHttpHandler in this case open WebFrame.RouteTypes
+// You must provide a TaskServicedHandler in this case open WebFrame.RouteTypes

 app.[ Post "/api" ] <- fun serv -> task { return serv.EndResponse () }

+// Or even like this
+open WebFrame.Http

+app.[ Get "/" ] <- fun _ -> task { return EndResponse }

 // Each method named indexed property will internally use this property
 // Therefore, if the method and the endpoint combination repeats,
 // It will immediately raise a ServerException